RLewis11769/holberton-smiling-school/README.md

 - The background of headers does not match for homepage or pricing pages on mobile view.
 - "Most popular tutorials" and "Latest tutorials" carousels are not multi-item carousels.
 They are single-item carousels with 2 cards each.
 - Styling on "Most popular tutorials" and "Latest tutorials" carousels is a little off, most notably the "play" overlay and previous/next arrows.
+- The form on the courses page is a little off, most notably the search bar, especially the magnifying glass icon.

 ## Credit